vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 }
 ```

-It took several iterations and plenty of _gn_ RTFM minutes, and a trawl through
+It took several iterations and plenty of trawls through _gn_'s newsgroup
-_gn_'s newsgroup messages for answers, before I got something working.
+messages looking for answers to get something working.

 Ignore for now and don't ask if this is the best way to build an executable, and
 instead focus on `conan_install` and `pkg_config` template function invocations.